ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

 >````
 ### call by value

-Like most contemporary programming languages, JavaScript uses the "call by value" [evaluation strategy]. **That means that when you write some code that appears to apply a function to an expression or expressions, JavaScript evaluates all of those expressions and applies the functions to the resulting value(s).**
+Like most contemporary programming languages, JavaScript uses the **"call by value"** [evaluation strategy].
+That means that **when you write some code that appears to apply a function to *an expression(s)*, JavaScript evaluates all of those expressions and applies the functions to *the resulting value(s).***

 [evaluation strategy]: http://en.wikipedia.org/wiki/Evaluation_strategy